hanwei0912/Adversarial-Reading/topic/ConceptBottleneckModule.md

 impact on computational resources

 ### [Driving through the Concept Gridlock: Unraveling Explainability Bottlenecks in Automated Driving](https://openaccess.thecvf.com/content/WACV2024/papers/Echterhoff_Driving_Through_the_Concept_Gridlock_Unraveling_Explainability_Bottlenecks_in_Automated_WACV_2024_paper.pdf)
+We propose a new approach using concept bottlenecks as visual features for control command predictions and explanations of user and vehicle behavior.
+We learn a human-understandable concept layer that we use to explain sequential driving scenes while learning vehicle control commands.
+This approach can then be used to determine whether a change in a preferred gap or steering commands from a human (or autonomous vehicle) is led by an external stimulus or change in preferences.

 ### [Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents](https://arxiv.org/pdf/2401.05821)